Dima-Nakhleh/BashScripts/README.md

 ## **Steps to running the scripts:**
 1. Download this repository.
 2. A BashScripts-main directory will be downloaded with 3 scripts included , open Git Bash from this directory.
-3. run the your desired script by using the command ./"script-name".sh .
+3. run your desired script by using the command ./"script-name".sh .
 1. follow the instructions given in each script.

 ## **the 3 scripts followed with a run example:**